thinkshout/thinkshout/_case_studies/campaign-legal-center.md

   - section-title:
     section-description: |
-      CLC's work is very human centered — take voting rights for example.
+      CLC's work is very human-centered — take voting rights for example.
 Voting is so core to the democratic process.
 It's an incredibly personal action, and one that strikes an emotional chord with many people no matter what side of the aisle you’re on.
 The old site was virtually faceless, which just didn't fit with the on-the-ground work CLC does, and makes it difficult for visitors to truly connect with the work.

       We wanted to give them a way to balance that human narrative without sacrificing utilitarian content.
 The basic content strategy was to balance the facts (such as case details, documents) with expert opinion (op-eds, for instance) and then show impact (the human-centered narrative).